totally-not-frito-lays/workshops/concepts/jamstack/index.md

 - introduction to templating languages
   - use liquid
   - designing resusable components
-- build a basic JAMstack website using 11ty
+- build a basic JAMstack website using 11ty / astro
   - 11ty architecture
   - use front matter to share information between a markdown file and a webpage
   - pagination